scala-steward/connect-rpc-scala/README.md

 At the moment, only unary (non-streaming) methods are supported.

-Library focuses only on Scala 3.x support from the beginning.
+Library focuses on Scala 3.x support from the beginning.

 ## Usage